exxeleron/enterprise-components/tutorial/Installation.md

 <!--------------------------------------------------------------------------------------------------------------------->
 ### Operating system
-`DemoSystem` can only be run Linux on Linux or Windows operating system.
+`DemoSystem` can be run on Linux or Windows operating systems.
 The Windows support is experimental, tested on Windows 7.

 <!--------------------------------------------------------------------------------------------------------------------->
 ### Compatibility libraries